catseye/yoob.js/README.markdown

     namespace), plus an array of zero or more children Terms.
 Should include facilities for matching and unification.

+*   `yoob.Environment`

+    A scoped associative structure, suitable for implementing a symbol table or an evaluation context.

 *   `yoob.Turtle`

     For Turtle Graphics.

+*   `yoob.Error`

+    For error handling.
+Scanning and Parsing should accumulate a list of these objects before choking and dying.
+They should be displayable nicely somehow.

 *   unbounded integer support